 1.3 The Transferability of Parental Responsibilities

-By contrast, some authors argue that such a transfer of responsibility is not possible, or at least not ethically permissible, at all (Velleman 2008; Weinberg 2008; Nelson 1991; Brandt forthcoming).
+The transferability of parental responsibilities is however controversial.
+Many argue that the move from some transfers of responsibility to the complete abdication of parental responsibility is too quick (Velleman 2008; Weinberg 2008; Nelson 1991; Brandt 2016).
 For instance, Velleman (2008) argues that while adoption is acceptable when there is no other means to provide a child with an adequate life, this should not be confused with the intentional creation of children whose social link to their genetic parents will be severed.
-Because Velleman believes that preserving the social connection between children and genetic parents is of great importance for the wellbeing of children, he argues that, unless there is pressing reason to do otherwise, children ought to be parented by their genetic progenitors.
+Because Velleman believes that preserving the social connection between children and genetic parents is important for the wellbeing of children, he argues that, unless there is pressing reason to do otherwise, children ought to be parented by their genetic progenitors.

 Weinberg (2008) argues that parental responsibilities cannot be transferred in full because certain kinds of intimate responsibilities can only be fulfilled by particular individuals: individuals in the right intimate relationship.
-For instance, a parent cannot transfer the obligation to support her child by attending a music or dance recital to a stranger.
-Since Weinberg thinks that gamete donors have a responsibility to love their children and that, because responsibility to love a particular person is paradigmatic of the kind that cannot be transferred, at least some donor responsibilities are not transferable.
+For instance, parents cannot transfer the obligation to celebrate their children’s achievements to others by having strangers attend their children’s music recitals or award ceremonies.
+Weinberg thinks that gamete donors have a responsibility to love their children and that the responsibility to love a particular person is paradigmatic of the kind that cannot be transferred.
+Consequently, at least some parental responsibilities are not transferable.

 1.4 Non-Parental Responsibilities

-While the responsibilities mentioned above can be fulfilled prior to providing gametes, some authors think that certain non-parental responsibilities continue to exist after a child has been created, even if appropriate precautionary steps (e.g. choosing intending parents carefully, screening gametes for congenital diseases, etc.) were taken.
-For instance, Brake (2010) argues that gamete donors might have an ongoing duty to ensure that their biological offspring receive at least a minimum level of care (she calls these ‘procreative costs’) but that this should not be confused with parental responsibilities, which are more intimate and more morally weighty in nature.
-However, Prusak (2011) argues that the gap between Brake’s ‘procreative costs’ and parental responsibility is not as pronounced as it initially appears.
-Like Brake, Porter (2012, 2014) similarly argues that gamete donors must continue to take steps to ensure that their offspring have a decent life, though they are not necessarily obligated to parent their offspring themselves.
+While the preceding responsibilities concern pre-conditions for the permissible transfer of gametes, there might also be donor responsibilities that extend into the lives of donor-conceived offspring.
+For instance, as noted above, Brake (2005, 2010) argues that gamete donors might have an ongoing duty to ensure that their biological offspring receive a minimum level of care (she calls these ‘procreative costs’), but that this should not be confused with parental responsibilities, which are more intimate and more morally weighty in nature.
+Likewise Brake, Porter (2012, 2014) and Brandt (2016, 2020) similarly argue that gamete donors must continue to take steps to ensure that their offspring have a decent life, though they are not necessarily obligated to parent their offspring themselves.

-Another kind of non-parental obligation that gamete donors might have is to remain open to the possibility of forming relationships with their biological offspring, though this openness does not entail an obligation to in fact form such relationships (Little 1999).
+Another kind of non-parental obligation that gamete donors might have is to remain open to the possibility of forming relationships with their biological offspring, though this openness does not entail an obligation to in fact form such relationships (Little 1999; Kolodny 2010).

 1.5 Offspring Limits

-Limiting offspring numbers in order to reduce the likelihood of accidental consanguineous relationships between offspring of the same donor was initially proposed by individuals concerned about possible health risks to subsequent generations (Curie-Cohen 1980).
-Recent work has been undertaken in an attempt to quantify these risks and the increased risk of congenital disease that such relationships pose (De Boer et al. 1995; Wang et al. 2007).
-While the increased risk of unintentional consanguinity is dependent on the size of the population served by a sperm bank, the risk is lower than might be initially thought.
-For instance, models developed by the Dutch suggest that an offspring limit of up to 25 would not result in any significant increased risk, given their particular demographic makeup (De Boer et al. 1995).
-In addition to the increased risk of congenital disease, there is a risk of psychological harm for individuals that discover they have unwittingly entered into a consanguineous relationship, given the associated social taboos (Wright 2016).
+Limiting offspring numbers in order to reduce the likelihood of accidental consanguineous relationships between offspring of the same donor was initially proposed by individuals concerned about possible risks of congenital disease (Curie-Cohen 1980).
+Recent work has attempted to quantify these risks (De Boer et al. 1995; Wang et al. 2007).
+While the increased risk of congenital disease resulting from unintentional consanguinity is dependent on the size of the population served by a sperm bank, the risk is lower than might be initially thought.
+For instance, Dutch models suggest that an offspring limit of up to 25 would not result in any significant increased risk, given their particular demographic makeup (De Boer et al. 1995).
+However, there is also the risk of psychological harm for individuals that discover they have unwittingly entered into a consanguineous relationship, given the associated social taboos (Wright 2016).
 Furthermore, there may be legal complications if an accidental consanguineous marriage is discovered after the fact (Cahn 2009a).
 One way to mitigate these risks without imposing offspring limits would be to increase openness in gamete provision, including actively informing individuals about the identity of their genetic siblings.
-However, even in the absence of such measures there is little agreement about how the risks associated with consanguinity should be translated into offspring limits, especially given the broad freedom individuals are generally afforded in their reproductive decisions (Wright 2016; HFEA 2011).
+However, even in the absence of such measures there is little agreement about how the risks associated with consanguinity should be translated into offspring limits, especially given the broad reproductive freedom individuals are generally afforded (Wright 2016; HFEA 2011).

 The main worry in relation to social relationships with kin is that initiating and maintaining relationships with progenitors and/or genetic siblings is made much more challenging if there are large numbers to accommodate.
 The extent to which this justifies offspring limits will depend on the importance placed on such relationships and, as noted previously, there is much disagreement about this.
 Furthermore, some empirical research into kin relationships following gamete provision has found that having large numbers of genetic siblings is not necessarily an impediment to the formation of meaningful relationships (Freeman, Jadva, & Slutsky 2016).